 It’s burnt! *sad face*: I’d love to have better news for you, but unless you have a time travel machine and can go back to before you burnt it, then you’re going to have to start over.
 To get the burned caramel off the pot, you can put some water in it and place it back on the heat to melt the sugar.
 Rubbing with baking soda also works.

 I like to use caster sugar in this recipe as it dissolves much faster, but regular granulated sugar will work too.
 Make sure you have all the ingredients measured, and all utensils ready before you start.
 See blog post for troubleshooting tips.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 I like to use caster sugar in this recipe as it dissolves much faster, but regular granulated sugar will work too.